-Archaeologists excavating, researching ‘ghost fleet’ in Nansemond River
+Archaeologists excavating, researching 'ghost fleet' in Nansemond River

 "We are at the maritime front door of Suffolk.
 By researching these boats we are learning about the builders' history, the sailors who were on them and what they contained," said Burke.

-So far the group has learned the abandoned boats date from back from the Civil War Era to WWI.
+So far, the group has learned the abandoned boats date from back from the Civil War era to WWI.

+Related: Hampton Roads-built carrier helped turn the tide in WWII, now its wreckage has been found

 "120 years ago, you would have seen an oyster house, docks and a dozen or so boats, so they could be a part of that," Burke explained.